 Test and Protect Privacy Notice

-This information will be used to enable NHS Scotland to contact you should you have been in the premises around the same time as someone who has tested positive for COVID-19 (Coronavirus).
+For the health and safety of the customers and staff in our premises, we must collect the name and contact details of visitors to support NHS Scotland’s Test & Protect.
+This information will be used to enable NHS Scotland to contact you should you have been in the premises around the same time as someone who has tested positive for coronavirus.
 Contacting people who might have been exposed to the virus is an important step in stopping the spread.

 If you do not have a telephone number, you have the option to provide:

-Under data protection law, GDPR Article 6(1), we have a number of lawful bases that allow us to collect and process personal information.
-In this case, the lawful basis for processing your data is 'legitimate interests'.
+Under data protection law, GDPR Article 6(1), we have a number of lawful bases that allow us to collect, process and share personal information.
+In this case, the lawful basis for processing your data is ‘legal obligation'.

 As defined in the data protection law, GDPR Article(s) 12-23, you have the following rights: